 - Core: for mainstream brands like Uniqlo, Levi’s, H&M, Zara, etc.

-Best of all, you’ll be selling in your local area, rather than potentially having to ship to other states or internationally.
+Best of all, you’ll be trading in your local area rather than potentially having to ship to other states or internationally.
 You just need to sign up, find your local community by selecting your location, and get verified.